-If you retire before or after normal retirement (generally age 63), your benefit may be adjusted to account for the fact that your pension will be paid for a longer period (early retirement) or shorter period (late retirement).
+If you retire before or after normal retirement (generally age 62 for your pre-merger accrual or 63 for your post-merger accrual), your benefit may be adjusted to account for the fact that your pension will be paid for a longer period (early retirement) or shorter period (late retirement).
 These retirement age adjustment factors are unchanged and are the same for the legacy and variable formula benefits.

 There's no change to the regular early retirement rules.
-To be eligible to receive your benefit before normal retirement age (age 63), you must be at least age 55, have 10 or more years of service, and stop working in the industry and in the state of Washington.
 Under regular early retirement, your benefit is reduced to account for the fact that you'll be receiving your benefit for a longer time than if you had waiting until normal retirement.